Focused on Family

 There are a number of issues your Harrisburg equitable division attorney must explore to help you fight for the best settlement possible.

 Another unfortunately frequent issue involves one spouse seeking to hide assets from another.
-Attorneys who are able to find hidden assets are crucial in such cases.
+Attorneys who can find hidden assets are crucial in such cases.
 Our lawyers use their own experience and knowledge as well as work with non-attorney experts such as forensic accountants to find hidden marital property.

 Understanding Types of Assets

-- Handling marital debt so it is properly identified and divided. [/fancy_list]
+- Handling marital debt so it is properly identified and divided

-We Have the Experience and Knowledge To Help
+We Have the Experience & Knowledge to Help

 We provide our clients with the full array of legal services needed to protect them during the equitable distribution process.
 We are also connected to a broad network of professionals and professional resources, which enables our clients to access specialized expertise and professional support to meet their needs beyond legal representation.